ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/desktop-and-laptop/pinebook-pro/_review.md

             - "long term support OS"
         correct_answer: 1
         explanation: >
-            Arch keeps up to date always using the latest available version of the kernel
+            Arch Linux keeps up to date always using the latest available version of the kernel

     - questions:
         question: >